schuchert/schuchert.github.io/_posts/2019-04-08-CreateFirst.md

 increasing the value a user receives from using your system.
 Whereas refactoring is about enabling doing that.

-The the bugfixes and features are for your users.
+The bugfixes and features are for your users.
 Refactoring is directory for the developers and ultimately about maintain flow throughout the life of a project.
 {% include aside/end %}